sagiegurari/simple-oracledb/README.md

 ```

 This library doesn't define oracledb as a dependency and therefore it is not installed when installing simple-oracledb.<br>
-You should define oracledb in your package.json and install it based on the oracledb installation instructions found at: https://github.com/oracle/node-oracledb/blob/master/INSTALL.md
+You should define oracledb in your package.json and install it based on the oracledb installation instructions found at: [installation guide](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md)

 <a name="issues"></a>
 ## Known Issues

 * oracledb version 1.7.0 breaks the API and prevents the library from being extended.
 This was fixed in oracledb 1.7.1 ([oracledb case](https://github.com/oracle/node-oracledb/issues/369))

 ## API Documentation